localstack/docs/content/en/user-guide/aws/elastic-kubernetes-service/index.md

 ### Create an embedded Kubernetes cluster

-The default approach to create Kubernetes clusters using the local EKS API is by setting up an embedded [k3d](https://k3d.io/) kube cluster within Docker.
+The default approach for creating Kubernetes clusters using the local EKS API is by setting up an embedded [k3d](https://k3d.io/) kube cluster within Docker.
 LocalStack seamlessly manages the download and installation process, making it hassle-free for users.
 In most cases, the installation is automatic, eliminating the need for any manual customizations.

 A new cluster can be created using the following command: